nhstaple/ecs-171-music-genre-classifier/README.md

 # ECS171 music genre classifier
 This is a Music Genre Classifier built as a website for ECS 171 - Introduction to Machine Learning.
 Users can enter in a song title and the result will be a predicted genre.

+## Installation for Local Machine:
++ **Insert Instructions**

 ## Languages
 + **Front end programming languages:** JavaScript (ES6), HTML, CSS